Setting the standard for energy efficient tank water heating systems.

-The traditional tank water heaters that many people grew up with in their homes were certainly a marvel in design when first introduced, but in today's more energy efficient world, even the best systems from years ago have a hard time measuring up.
+The traditional water heaters with a storage tank that many people grew up with in their homes were certainly a marvel in design when first introduced, but in today's more energy efficient world, even the best systems from years ago have a hard time measuring up.
 The fact is, a great deal of California homeowners still use old tank water heaters on a daily basis, which can amount to a great deal of energy loss over time.

 - Low upfront cost